 The Council has a Risk Management Strategy, and managers are trained in the assessment, management and monitoring of risks.
-The Corporate Risk Register is produced by assessing the risk factors that could potentially impact on the Council's ability to deliver its Strategic Action Plan.
-These are monitored by Members and Senior Officers and reported on three times a year to Audit (and Member Standards) Committee and half yearly to Cabinet.
-All reports requiring a decision include a risk assessment section.
+The Corporate Risk Register is produced by assessing the risk factors that could potentially impact on the Council's ability to deliver its Strategic Plan.
+This assessment ensures that we have measures in place to control the potential risks to our business objectives.
+Risks are judged on their likelihood of occurrence and their potential impact.
+These are monitored by Members and Senior Officers and reported on three times a year to Audit and Member Standards Committee.